Supporting increased school autonomy within a connected and unified public school system

 The Funding Agreement for Schools continued to articulate accountability mechanisms for principals in managing their school budget to meet the learning and wellbeing needs of students.

-Schools with students from Kindergarten to Year 2 must complete an annual internal audit against the National Quality Standard (NQS), and may request verification of their audit to ensure consistent interpretation of the standard.
-In 2020, we verified the audits of 40 public schools.
+Schools with students from Kindergarten to Year 2 must complete an annual internal audit against the National Quality Standard (NQS) and may request verification of their audit to ensure consistent interpretation of the standard.
+In 2022, we verified the audits of 40 public schools, with directives to pause visits to schools in Semester 1 due to COVID‑19 restrictions having an impact on verification numbers.

-We continued to support school council and board members to fulfil their functions through the Linking Schools and Communities Program, which had 177 participants in the one day workshops for principals and chairs.
+We continued to support school council and board members to fulfil their functions through the Linking Schools and Communities Program, with 122 attendees at 10 workshops in 2022.
+The workshop is designed to assist principals and chairs to understand the roles and responsibilities of council or board members, and how councils and boards contribute to the success of schools.

 Our School Budget Review Committee provides a mechanism for public schools to seek additional funding during the school year.
-In 2020–21, nine requests for additional funding from schools were approved with $425,308 in additional funding allocated.
+In 2022–23, 12 requests for additional funding from schools were approved, with over $1.5 million in additional funding allocated.

-We provided 122 workshop and training sessions to 1,253 staff as part of a comprehensive professional learning program on leading, managing and monitoring school budgets.
-We also provided individual support for schools through online and in-school sessions.
+We provided 101 workshop and training sessions to 1,573 staff as part of a comprehensive professional learning program on managing and monitoring school budgets.
+We also provided individual support for schools through online and in‑school sessions.

-Our Direct to Market program, a previous election commitment of the State Government, allows schools to directly source contractors for maintenance and minor capital works, providing increased flexibility and the ability to use local contractors.
-In 2020–21, projects worth just over $612,500 were successfully delivered.
-Schools were supported through targeted training and an online hub.
+Our Direct to Market program, a previous election commitment of the state government, allows schools to directly source contractors for maintenance and minor capital works to the value of $50,000 including GST.
+The program comprises 35 project categories and provides increased flexibility to schools, including the option to use local contractors.
+In 2022–23, projects worth over $660,000 were successfully delivered across the state.

-We provided 3,720 new notebook computers to teachers in 2020–21 through the Notebooks for Teachers Program.
-We continued to provide technical support services, access to a range of software applications, insurance and warranty cover to 7,800 teachers using a notebook provided by the program.
+We provided 2,585 new notebook computers to teachers in 2022–23 through the Notebooks for Teachers program.
+We continued to provide technical support services, access to a range of software applications, insurance and warranty cover to 7,717 teachers using a notebook computer provided by the program.

-We addressed more than 198,000 requests by staff for ICT technical support, advice and consultancy in 2020–21, with 68% resolved at first contact.
+We addressed more than 131,000 requests by staff for ICT technical support, with 50% resolved at first contact.

-On average, more than 180,000 teachers, students and parents used Connect, our integrated teaching and learning online environment, each month during 2020–21.
-In Semester 1, 2021, we provided more than 43,000 online classrooms for students and 251 schools provided parents with access to electronic versions of their children’s school reports through Connect.
+In 2022–23, more than 309,000 teachers, students and parents used Connect, our integrated teaching and learning online environment.
+In Semester 1, 2023, we provided more than 39,000 online classrooms for students and more than 470 schools provided parents with access to electronic versions of their children’s school reports through Connect.

 This included completing construction on:

-- major upgrades at Kiara College and Hedland Senior High School
+- major upgrades at Hedland Senior High School

-- stage two of Hammond Park Secondary College, delivered through the WA Schools PPP Project
+- stage 2 of Hammond Park Secondary College, delivered through the WA Schools Public Private Partnership Project.

 Construction was completed on: